 Due to major changes, users should pay a visit to the Samba release notes to carefully read the 'CTDB changes' section and instructions if they use CTDB.
 The configuration style has been overhauled.
 The configuration needs to be migrated to run CTDB with the new release.
 The configuration migration script, which can assist to migrate the old CTDB configuration into the new style, is stored at /usr/share/ctdb/scripts/config_migrate.sh in the new packages.
 The script takes the /etc/default/sernet-samba-ctdb configuration file and creates a directory including a new example configuration.
 If CTDB manages Samba services, the created commands.sh file shows how the event scripts can be enabled.

 This is the first release of SAMBA+ packages for the Samba 4.9 release series.
 We recommend to test thoroughly before upgrading and read the release notes carefully!
-With the release of Samba 4.9 former release series change their status as follows: Samba 4.8 enters maintenance mode, Samba 4.7 enters security releases only mode.
-As Samba 4.6 is discontinued, SAMBA+ 4.6 will still be available as SAMBA+ LTS.
-We created a matrix to clarify, which Samba versions are still included in SAMBA+ LTS.
+With the release of Samba 4.9 former release series change their status as follows: Samba 4.8 enters maintenance mode, Samba 4.7 enters security releases only mode and Samba 4.6 is discontinued.

 Also, the new 4.9 packages won’t be available for some distributions any longer.
 Please have a look at the SAMBA+ HowTo on OPOSSO.